MathuC/trito/README.md

 # Trito

 ## Introduction
-Trito is a simple javascript canvas game to play on computers.
-I thought of the idea and design for this simple game for starting to learn Javascript and I made it exculsively using documentation online (mostly pdf's). banner.png, instructions.png, corona.wav, gameOver.wav and point.wav were entirely made by me.

-The game: Dodge the rectangles coming your way (from top to bottom).
+Trito is a simple javascript canvas game where you dodge the rectangles coming your way (from top to bottom).

 Try it out here: [Trito](https://mathusan.net/Trito/index.html)

 ## Components
 `canvas.js` has the whole game in a canvas that draws every 10 milliseconds (100 times per second) so that the animation is smooth.